 Furthermore, the large size of VR files make single downloads unfeasible; streaming will continue to be the main channel of data delivery.
 However, even Netflix’s non-VR 4K videos are said to work only with a 25mbps connection, while the requirement for fluid 4K VR videos tips the scales at a whopping 500mbps.

 Solution: This is a waiting game as well, but hopefully not for long.
-Nielsen estimates that internet bandwidth is constantly increasing at 50% per year, which would increase population that has ready access to high-speed internet.
+Nielsen estimates that internet bandwidth is constantly increasing at 50% per year, which would increase the population that has ready access to high-speed internet.
 Companies are also developing innovative streaming protocols to accommodate a large amount of data throughput, such as Visbit, which uses their patented View-Optimised streaming to only provide foveated high resolution streaming in places where the viewer looks, minimizing bandwidth used.

 It is now more apparent that the current state of technology is not fully prepared to deliver flawless VR content.
 The level of immersion required is high because it is an all-or-nothing experience: You are either totally blown away, or you are not.
 However, the current state of innovation is what pushes the frontier of the industry, and provides exponential growth.
 What we see now is but a glimpse of the true potential of VR, and with a global effort in full force, we may just realize it soon enough.